Chapter 901:8-3 Auction Schools

 (a) Developing professional contacts, including attorneys, bankers, and others;

 (b) Marketing techniques and self-promotion, including websites, brochures, and fliers; and

 (c) Auction advertising.

 (a) Statutory requirements of the auction contract;

 (b) Contractual relationships associated with auctions;

-(c) Legal documents, including bills of sale, deeds, and other conveyances;
+(c) Legal documents, including bills of sale, deeds, and other conveyances; and

 (d) Uniform Commercial Code and tax liens.